I kill where I please because it is all minel am going to keep things like this.

 In spite of being the crown of creation man has some malevolent traits which quite artistically presented by Ted Hughes In his wonderful poem Hawk’s Monologue.

-Power drunken man kills and destroys everything that comes in his way, like the Hawk who kills and preys innocent birds and other creatures to satisfy his hunger.
+Power-drunken man kills and destroys everything that comes his way, like the Hawk who kills and preys innocent birds and other creatures to satisfy his hunger.
 The theme of destruction is all-pervasive in the poem.

-The Hawk claims that God has designed this world and its all things for its purpose
+The Hawk claims that God has designed this world and all things for its purpose

 so as a man.
 Mortality is another dominant theme in the poem.
-The death is personified by Hawk.
-Such as Hawk ruthlessly tears off and beheads the innocent creatures so as death is cruel, merciless.
+Death is personified by Hawk.
+Such as Hawk ruthlessly tears off and beheads innocent creatures so that death is cruel, and merciless.
 I kill wherever I wish.

 Can we say that Hawk’s Monologue is the assertion of a power-drunk ruler.